Office of Equity & Inclusion

 Full university reporting can be found on the Office of Institutional Research website.

-This is the second year in a row that the James L. Winkle College of Pharmacy has won the HEED Award.
+This is the third year in a row that the James L. Winkle College of Pharmacy has won the HEED Award.
 In 2018, the Winkle College was notable as the only college of pharmacy among the HEED recipients.

 HEED recognizes colleges that demonstrate an outstanding commitment to diversity and inclusion.